 Valuation of infrastructure assets at fair value (except 'Parks, open space and streetscapes' and 'Recreational, leisure and community facilities' which are valued at cost, and bridges which are independently valued) has been determined in accordance with a Council valuation.
 No infrastructure asset classes were revalued at 30 June 2020 as roads, footpaths and cycleways, drainage and off-street car parks were revalued in the prior financial year.
 The fair value of infrastructure is valued using the depreciated replacement cost method.
 This cost represents the replacement cost of the asset after applying depreciation rates on a useful life basis.
-Where condition data was available for assets, remaining useful lives of infrastructure.
+Where condition data was available for assets, remaining useful life was revised based on condition.
+Significant unobservable inputs include the current replacement cost and remaining useful lives of infrastructure.
 The remaining useful lives of infrastructure assets are determined on the basis of the current condition of the asset and vary from 1 year to 100 years.
-Replacement cost is sensitive to changes in market conditions, with any increase or requirements that could either shorten or extend the useful lives of infrastructure assets.
+Replacement cost is sensitive to changes in market conditions, with any increase or decrease in cost flowing through to the valuation.
+Useful lives of infrastructure are sensitive to changes in use, expectations or requirements that could either shorten or extend the useful lives of infrastructure assets.